shalatan/shalatan.github.io/android.md

 App components are like entry points that allow systems and users to interact with your application.
 Each component have their own function and lifecycle.
 - `Activities` : Entry point for interacting with users, represents single screen with UI
-- `Services` : Entry point for keeping app running in background for all kinds of reason, like music player, youtube video player.
+- [💉](#services)`Services` : Entry point for keeping app running in background for all kinds of reason, like music player, youtube video player.
   - `startService()` : Allows other components to run a service in background or stop it, using *startService()* & *stopService()* respectively.
   - `bindService()` : Same as startService but also provides IBInder interface, which allows the client to communicate with the service consistently.
 Use *unbindService* to cancel the connection
 - `Broadcast Receivers` : Registerable listener that listens to broadcast messages from Android system or other applications.
 Where Broadcasts are used to send messages across apps, outside of the normal user flow, like device starts charging.
 No lifecycle like Services and Activities.